-There’s a sound that hasn’t been heard on country radio in quite some time – the sound of organic, three-part female harmonies, ringing strings and stories that speak the language of modern women everywhere.
-It’s a sound that was the backbone of a little group known as The Dixie Chicks, and now it’s making a comeback through a vocal trio named Runaway June.
+There’s a sound that hasn’t been heard on Country radio in quite some time – the sound of organic, three-part female harmonies, ringing strings and stories that speak the language of modern women everywhere.
+It’s a sound that was the backbone of a little group known as The Chicks, and now it’s making a comeback through a vocal trio named Runaway June.

 Naomi Cooke grew up in Florida enchanted with the other-worldly vocals of Alison Krauss, then made her way to a stage in Nashville’s world-famous Tootsie’s Orchid Lounge.

-Signed to Wheelhouse Records, an imprint of BBR Music Group, the first thing listeners will notice is the trio’s obvious musical connection, and their stunning three-part harmonies – natural and effortless in feel.
+Signed to Wheelhouse Records an imprint of BBR Music Group, the first thing listeners will notice is the trio’s obvious musical connection, and their stunning three-part harmonies – natural and effortless in feel.

+Just as impressive is their musicianship, a modern twist on a way-back sound that sets Runaway June apart from the pack as a true, self-contained band.
 Indeed, as strong women who are not afraid to take risks in achieving their goals, empowerment is a recurring theme for Runaway June – and not just female empowerment.
 “We want to be inclusive,” says Naomi.
 “We want to sing to everybody, so we steer away from being super negative to either gender.”

 In a time when female voices have been squeezed into a few narrow categories at Country radio – the bad girls, the good girls, the crusaders – Runaway June want to break the mold.
 They know women’s lives are far more diverse, and even though their sound is rooted in the timeless, their stories are very much of the here and now.
 So, in true fashion of The Chicks, they are here to break ground and pave the way for a new generation of the dreamers and the doers.